 \section{POMP as Perception Mechanism}

 Why would we link perception to \textit{partially observable Markov decision processes}?
 The nature of perception itself lies in selective filtering, processing, redefining, and, in most cases, interpreting the raw data received through an agent's sensory apparatus.

-In this process, an agent, either biological or artificial, is not acting upon the idealized full potential of informational content present in its immediate environment, but on a small subset of highly processed inputs, which are often moved into latent spaces.
-Despite of this limitation the biological agents can act optimally in a partially observable world by building something that in an artificial sense could be seen as POMDP belief states.
+An agent is not acting upon the idealized full potential of the informational content present in its immediate environment, but on a small subset of processed observations, which are often moved to latent spaces.
+Despite of this limitation, the biological agents may act optimally in a partially observable world by building something that could be seen as POMDP belief states.